7mind/sick/README.md

 array:0[1] = remove
 ```

-There is an interesting observation: the initial stream entries (when there is no removals) may be safely reordered.
-Unfortunately, in some usecases the receiver still may need to accumulate them until it can sort them out.
+There is an interesting observation: when a stream does not contain removal entries it can be safely reordered.
+Unfortunately, in some usecases the receiver still may need to accumulate the entries in a buffer until it can sort them out.

 ### Binary storage